chevitaresebruno/leds-tools-public/docs/spark/4_frontend_architecture.md

 - Creates the App.vue and configuration files.
     - Vue's main file.
     - Calls the router (src/router).
-- Creates the cypress folder.
 - Creates the public folder.
 - Creates the src folder.

-### frontend/cypress
-Folder with subfolders responsible for generating the structure of Cypress, an automated front-end testing tool.

-- **e2e:** Defines the tests that are going to be made.
-- **PageObjects:** Applies the Page Object Pattern, organizing and encapsulating page elements and actions into reusable components.

 ### frontend/public
-Defines the public assets for the project, like the favicon image, environment variables and redirect configs.
+Defines the public assets for the project, like the favicon image, but still nothing really substantial.

 ### frontend/src
 Folder with multiple subfolders.
 Each subfolder is responsible for part of the frontend components.

+- **Api:** Defines and manage same API features, like axios, vite token and admin interceptors.

+- **Assets:** Defines the main style used in pages (tailwind) and same image files.

-- **Components:** Defines the options for colors.
+- **Components:** Defines the main components, like datatables, cards and sidenavs.

-- **Composition:** Defines the available funcionabilities (e.g.: get by id, post, delete).

-- **Layout:** Defines the components disposition on the screen.
+- **Layouts:** Defines the components disposition on the screen.

+- **Modules:** Defines the work of mainly generated entitities, proving routes, stores, controllers, API's, views, in order to provides CRUD operations.

 - **Plugins:** Imports Vuetify to style the components and define the default theme.

-- **Router:** Defines the routes for src/composition.
+- **Routes:** Defines the routes for homepage, login, etc.

-- **Scss:** Defines the components used in src/layout.

-- **Services:** Generates the Factory and the Api (localhost port).

-- **Stores:** Makes the user configurations (e.g.: authentication, followers, posts)
+- **Stores:** Makes the user configurations (e.g.: authentication, followers, posts) and manage UI elements, as snackbars.

-- **Theme:** Defines the colors to light theme and dark theme.
+- **Types:** Defines password validation rules.

-- **Utils:** Defines colors used in each theme.
+- **Utils:** Defines password validation rules.

-- **Views:**
+- **Views:** Defines a simple Login page to aplication.
-    - src/views/model: Create the responsible files for the Index, Detail and Form screens to each class.

-    - src/views/authentication: Create the responsible file for the user sidebar login.